(Updated November 2017)

 We accidentally sat in a position with a grandstand view of a short flight of stairs that went down to a small square of floor outside the toilet, and it quite made my day as people in a moving, swaying bus attempted to negotiate the stairs, then having reached the floor, found they couldn’t open the toilet door because they were in the way of it until they had gone back up a few steps.
 Next, they found that they couldn’t shut the door unless they had grabbed the handle in advance, and when they sat down, there also was a considerable risk that they would hit their face on the hand-basin.
 Now, they had to bolt the door, which had the additional effect of switching on a warning light so that other people knew they were in there.
 Failure to do so would either result in the door swinging open on the next bend, or someone thinking the toilet was available, and walking in on the occupant.
 Leaving the toilet, one has to grab the door before ascending, lean back to shut it, and make sure the bolt is not pulled again, otherwise it will seem that someone is still in there, and people who are busting will dance around unnecessarily.

 While we were in London, we thought it would be a great idea to visit the British Museum after so many years, but having walked three times as far just to get from the gate to the door (because of a new bag-searching area) we found ourselves in what should have been a familiar area, but it had turned into a vast open space where hundreds of people could congregate, but with no proper signage to even tell us that this was a museum, or direct us to exhibits.
 We fought our way through the confused throng for a while, then gave up and left without seeing anything.
+It was intimidating.

 DO YOUR JOB!!

 I had a call from a lady who wanted her piano tuned, so I made an appointment, tuned the piano, and she paid me.
-Not much of a story, but why is it that when I need a job done, it is never that simple.
+Not much of a story, but why is it that when We need a job done, it is never that simple.
 WHY CAN’T PEOPLE JUST DO THEIR JOBS?
 When Sean Kirby promised to do a plumbing job that nobody else wanted to take on, we paid him hundreds of pounds and then found the job wasn’t done, we had to take him to court.
 It is a matter of public record that the court found in our favour, and we naively assumed that they would extract the money from him.
 No, he already owed the court for other offences, and hadn’t paid up.
 They couldn’t even get their own money from him, let alone ours.
 We had to get into more debt to pay bailiffs to go round, and we were told that they could seize the van and sell it to raise our money.
 The van wasn’t seized because “he wouldn’t let us in”!
 Years later, we still haven’t been paid, and all we have had from him is abuse.
 A “decorator” came round to quote for doing some jobs, but as I took him around the house it became clear that he doesn’t do ceilings, plastering, artex, coving, wallpapering, architraves, or put panels on walls or repair skirting boards.
 I was asked to provide some music for a Lowestoft care home, but in spite of five invoices, they didn’t paid me for SEVEN MONTHS.
 Also from Lowestoft, Jamie Stewart came to do a large, difficult, expensive job re-rendering and damp-proofing our kitchen wall.
 The accent was on DAMP PROOFING.
 The lower half of the wall was wetter than it had ever been.
 He didn’t even use the most basic sealant to stop salts coming through, and the plaster is already falling off in two patches, so we can’t decorate.
 He said his wife was very ill, so we let things slide for the first few months, but he doesn’t answer his phone, doesn’t answer text message, and ignores letters which I personally put through his door.
 Don’t people have any conscience at all?
 Or do they think we are stupid old pensioners who have to put up with being abused?
 Or perhaps they think we have nothing better to do than chase people who don’t do their jobs?
 I ACTUALLY HAVE A LIFE!!

 BT supplied a router for our friend to use on her computer, I plugged it in, it worked perfectly, but I spent FOUR HOURS on the phone to someone at BT who couldn’t speak proper English, and what really annoyed me was that he couldn’t understand my English.
 He was trying to tell me what to do to set up the emails, but knew less than me about how to use the internet.
 Nothing was achieved, so someone else spent hours trying, with no success.